Construction Time Again: Release and promotion

 "Everything Counts" was released as the lead single from the album in July 1983, and a month later, Construction Time Again was released on 22 August 1983 by Mute Records in the UK with catalogue number STUMM13.
-In Germany, Intercord Records released the album (catalogue number INT 146.807) as well as a 'special edition' that came packaged with a poster and the 12" single for "Get the Balance Right!".
+In Germany, Intercord Records released the album (catalogue number INT 146.807) as well as a special edition that came packaged with a poster and the 12″ single for "Get the Balance Right!".

 The band worked to evolve their look over the course of the album's release, moving away from "respectable pull-overs and checked shirts" and towards wearing black; Gore started wearing fetish leather harnesses in photoshoots, which became part of the band's image over the next few years.

-Upon release, Construction Time Again faired well in the UK, reaching number 6 on the album charts, and in Germany where it reached number 7.
+Upon release, Construction Time Again fared well in the UK, reaching number 6 on the album charts, and in Germany where it reached number 7.
 Although the German press had been good to the band, they were confused about their relative success in Germany, where the album sold twice as many copies as in the UK.
 Said Andy Fletcher, "We never saw ourselves as having vaguely Germanic overtones to the music.
 If you've ever heard German pop music ...
 I can't see the connection."
-By contrast, reception in the US was lackluster, resulting in the planned US leg of their upcoming tour being cancelled.
+By contrast, reception in the US was lacklustre, resulting in the planned US leg of their upcoming tour being cancelled.

-At the end of 1983, RCA Records released the album track "Told You So" as a promo single on 7" vinyl under catalogue number ESP-611, and in early 1984, Warner Records in the US released a rare promotional cassette sealed inside a soft drink can that contained the 12" remix of "Everything Counts" as well as select tracks by other contemporary artists such as The Smiths and The Cure (catalogue number SR-1A).
+At the end of 1983, RCA Records released the album track "Told You So" as a promo single on 7″ vinyl under catalogue number ESP-611, and in early 1984, Warner Records in the US released a rare promotional cassette sealed inside a soft drink can that contained the 12″ remix of "Everything Counts" as well as select tracks by other contemporary artists such as the Smiths and the Cure (catalogue number SR-1A).

+Only "Love, In Itself" and "Everything Counts" were released as official singles form the album.
+According to Wilder, the band "toyed with the idea of 'And Then...' and one or two other tracks, but for some reason the third single never materialised."

 Tour

 The Construction Time Again Tour, which took place in Europe, began in September 1983 in Hitchin, England.
 For the first time, the band had a stage concept for the show, which included podiums for the keyboardists and a light show from three lighting towers on stage.
 Following an initial leg of dates in the United Kingdom and Ireland, a second leg in December reached Sweden, Denmark, Belgium, the Netherlands and West Germany.
-In March 1984, the group performed its first dates in Italy and Spain. on 2 June 1984, three months after the previous show of the tour, Depeche Mode played a one-off show supporting Elton John in Ludwigshafen, West Germany.
+In March 1984, the group performed its first dates in Italy and Spain.
+On 2 June 1984, three months after the previous show of the tour, Depeche Mode played a one-off show supporting Elton John in Ludwigshafen, West Germany.
 The BBC recorded and broadcast the show on 6 October 1983 on BBC Radio 1 and later released a 7-track sampler from that show on promotional vinyl (catalogue number CN 4304/S).